Gilli Rólantsson: Career

 He has earlier played for TB Tvøroyri, B36 Tórshavn, AaB and the Scottish U19 team of Aberdeen F.C.
 He was the captain of the Faroese U21 national football team.

 On 10 February 2021 he signed a two-year deal with Norwegian Eliteserien club Odd.

+On 3 July 2023 he signed a one-year deal with Danish Superliga club Vejle.
+Due to the high competition and limited playing minutes, the parties agreed to terminate the collaboration on 20 December 2023.
+He soon returned to his hometown club TB Tvoroyri.